Clemeit/ddo-audit-ui/README.md

 ## ⚠️ Trouble Viewing the Website?

-See [my Reddit post](https://www.reddit.com/r/ddo/comments/1m8k5a1/ddo_audit_64bit_alpha_release/) on how to clear the website's cache and/or service workers.
+See [my Reddit post](https://www.reddit.com/r/ddo/comments/1m8k5a1/ddo_audit_64bit_alpha_release/) on how to clear the website's cache and service workers.

 ## Tech Stack